North Korea–Taiwan relations: Recent history

-Due to its status as a non-United Nations (UN) nation the ROC is not bound by UN sanctions against North Korea.
+Due to its status as a non-United Nations (UN) nation, Taiwan is not bound by UN sanctions against North Korea.
 However, the Taiwanese government has implemented a number of laws and regulations which mirror UN and US restrictions on trade with North Korea.

 It has been reported that North Korea offered to sell Taiwan submarine designs in 2016.
 Taiwan's Ministry of National Defense has denied the reports saying "In the development of our submarines there has never been, there is not now and will never be any contact with North Korea; assistance is all provided by important countries in Europe and the United States."